thirdweb-dev/engine/README.md

 | ---------------------------------------- |

 1. Clone the project on the remote server
-2. Create a `.env` file based off `.example.env` with all the variables filled in.
+2. Create a `.env` file based off `.env.example` with all the variables filled in.
 3. Update the `WALLET_PRIVATE_KEY` value on the `.env` file
 4. Update the `THIRDWEB_API_KEY` value on the `.env` file
 5. Update the `HOST` value on the `.env` file to `localhost`.
 Example: `HOST=localhost`